 History

-ASPPB created the Examination for Professional Practice in Psychology (EPPP) in 1965 to serve as the bedrock of the early mobility movement that enabled psychologists to move from one member jurisdiction to another without being relicensed.
-By the mid-1980s, most jurisdictions in the U.S. and Canada had adopted the EPPP as the entry level exam for licensure at the independent practice level.
+ASPPB created the Examination for Professional Practice in Psychology (EPPP)® in 1965 to serve as the bedrock of the early mobility movement, which enabled psychologists to move from one member jurisdiction to another without being relicensed.
+By the mid-1980s, most jurisdictions in the U.S. and Canada had adopted the EPPP as the entry-level exam for licensure at the independent practice level.

 In 2001, ASPPB began to offer the EPPP in a computer administered format, which is the norm in almost all the jurisdictions in the U.S. and Canada today.
 Today, the exam is among the most researched, validated, and defensible professional exams among all the professions.

 As ASPPB grew in membership and reputation, it enhanced its value to the professional psychology community with additional licensure and certification programs, research, insights, and advocacy.
-Our staff and board of directors now support 66 member jurisdictions, 21 committees, and multiple task forces each fiscal year.
+Our staff and Board of Directors now support 66 member jurisdictions, 28 committees and task forces each fiscal year.

 - American Board of Professional Psychology (ABPP)